67-year-old Lincoln man identified as the person who died Sunday in a two-vehicle crash

-A 67-year-old Lincoln man was identified as the person who died Sunday following a two-vehicle crash in Sarpy County.

 Nabil Shokai was flown in critical condition to the Nebraska Medical Center, where he died, Sarpy County Sheriff's Capt.
 Kevin Griger said Monday.
-A passenger in Shokai's vehicle, Kalul Bor, 74, of Lincoln, also was taken to the Nebraska Medical Center in critical condition, Griger said.
+A passenger in Shokai's vehicle, Kalul Bor, 74, of Lincoln, also was taken to the Nebraska Medical Center.
+Bor was listed in critical condition Monday.

 The driver of the second vehicle, Kenisha Prentice, 25, of Omaha, was taken to Creighton University Medical Center-Bergan Mercy with injuries that were not considered life-threatening.
 She was listed there in serious condition.
 Three passengers in the second vehicle sustained minor injuries, Griger said, and were treated at Bergan.

-Note: Update: A 67-year-old Lincoln man was identified as the person who died Sunday following a two-vehicle crash in Sarpy County.